prithsharma/test-gatsby-netlify-cms/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 templateKey: blog-post
 title: Migrating to DevRev
 date: 2017-01-04T15:04:10.000Z
-description: We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
+description: We’re proud to announce that you can now seamlessly migrate from your existing work-management tool to DevRev.
 featuredpost: true
 tags:
   - jamaica